Addiction Counselling and Substance Use Course

 Develop confidence in supporting clients affected by substance use.

-This CPD course explores therapeutic approaches for working with individuals experiencing substance use challenges.
-Participants examine psychological, social, and behavioural aspects of addiction alongside practical intervention strategies.
-The course supports practitioners in developing informed, non-judgmental, and client-centred approaches to substance-related work.
+This continuing professional development (CPD) course explores therapeutic approaches for working with individuals experiencing substance use challenges.
+Participants examine psychological, social and behavioural aspects of addiction alongside practical intervention strategies.
+The course supports practitioners in developing informed, non-judgmental and client-centred approaches to substance-related work.

 "*" indicates required fields